 What’s your most memorable moment — good or bad — in the history of StyleBlueprint that you’ll remember as long as you live?

-Liza: Well, my most memorable bad moment is one I really don’t want to talk about, and, yeah, it’s bad.
-Just throwing a dose of reality into the filtered, perfect world we live in as it’s important for everyone to know that you can be hit hard and get back up.
+Liza: Well, my most memorable bad moment is one I can’t discuss, and, yeah, it’s bad.
+Just throwing a dose of reality into the filtered, perfect world we live in as it’s important for everyone to know that you can be hit hard, and we were, and get back up … and thrive.
 But, something that is far more fun to talk about, and the one I’m most proud of, was when, just a few months ago, we were able to start providing health insurance to our fabulous team.
 They deserved it, and Elizabeth and I worked so hard to make sure we could afford this.
 Our team is part of our extended family, and being able to provide this was one of the greatest moments in business I’ve ever had.

 Elizabeth: Our first company gathering at Evins Mill was a huge rush for me.
 We were seated outside on a gorgeous night with one long table, and I was awestruck.
 Not only did I feel proud that we had assembled such an incredible group of women to work for StyleBlueprint, but it was a company that Liza and I had created based on an idea.
 Yes, we have had struggles like any startup company, but the good certainly outweighs the bad.